Unicode™ : Java Glossary

 Byte Order Marks

-There are two different standards, Unicode which assigns glyphs to numbers, and UTF which describes how you encode these number in a file.
+There are two different standards, Unicode which assigns glyphs to numbers and UTF (Unicode Transformation unit) which describes how you encode these number in a file.
 Byte order marks are part of the UTF standard, not the Unicode standard.
 See more on BOMs (Byte Order Marks).

 What’s Missing From Unicode?